yangjunsss/YJsonValidator/README.md

 ##YJsonValidator ![img](https://travis-ci.org/yangjunsss/YJsonValidator.svg?branch=master)

-An Xcode plugin to validate json file when save,it can highlight the error charactor.
+An Xcode plugin to validate json file when save,it can highlight the error character.

 ## Usage